matrix-org/matrix-appservice-irc/docs/irc_modes.md

 ## Other important channel modes

-These channel modes do not prevent a user from joining, but they still affect various properties of the room
+These channel modes do not prevent a user from joining, but they still affect various properties of the room.

 ### Secret (`+s`)